 Borrowers who obtained an adjustable rate mortgage (ARM) from JP Morgan Chase Bank or Chase Home Finance may have legal recourse to seek compensation.
 According to a California Chase ARM class action lawsuit, the mortgage banks charged borrowers a higher Initial Interest Rate than what should have been applied under the terms of their loan.
 The current Chase ARM class action lawsuit covers California residents only, but those residing in other states can still take legal action if Chase improperly set their interest rates.

 If you entered into an ARM with JPMorgan Chase Bank or Chase Home Finance prior to April 2006, you may be able to seek compensation for abuse of the interest rate charged on your home loan.
-To find out if you have legal recourse, complete our free case review form today.

 Chase Adjustable Rate Mortgage